ibpdas/ibpdas/readme.md

 ## Principles

-The way I work with AI and emerging tech is shaped by systems thinking, evidence and responsible innovation.
+The way I work with AI and emerging technologies is shaped by systems thinking, evidence and responsible innovation.

 - Always human led
 - Clear before clever